-We do see big differences in how accurately wearables can measure your heart rate, though.
-Some manage this very poorly, or else only manage it in some conditions – for example, struggling during low-intensity exercise, but getting more accurate at higher intensities.
-These include wearables that are dirt cheap as well as those at the more expensive end of the market, as well as more expensive models.
+We see big differences in how accurately wearables can measure your heart rate, though.
+Some manage this very poorly, while others only manage to report accurately in certain conditions (such as struggling during low-intensity exercise, but getting more accurate at higher intensities).
+These include wearables at the cheaper end of the market, as well as more expensive models.

-The sensor measures the electrical signals in your heart to check for atrial fibrillation, or AFib (irregular heart-rate rhythms), which puts you more at risk of stroke.
+The sensor measures the electrical signals in your heart to check for atrial fibrillation, or AFib (irregular heart-rate rhythms), which can put you more at risk of stroke.
 You can download readings into a PDF to share with your doctor.

 It also has an optical heart-rate sensor (light from the sensor penetrates the skin to estimate heart rate).
 This measures your heart rate throughout the day and calculates various metrics for you, including the average heart rate while you're walking, your Heart Rate Variability (HRV) and heart rate during a workout, and Breathe (guided breathing) sessions.